fair-research/fair-identifiers-client/README.md

 ## Use as a Command Line Client

-A CLI client comes with the installation, and can be used with `fair-identifiers-client`
+A CLI client application comes with the installation, and can be used with `fair-identifiers-client`

 ### Examples